myrrlyn/myrrlyn.net/source/uses.html.md

 - Environment Integration

     On desktop, Enpass offers browser integrations for Firefox, Chrome, Safari, and Opera.
-On mobile, it offers (at least on Android; I don’t own an iPhone) a custom keyboard that can fill fields for you.
+On mobile, it offers an Android custom keyboard that can fill fields for you.
 I have found using it in both environments to be a pleasant mix of convenience and security.

+    I recently switched to an iPhone, and Enpass is less well-integrated (no keyboard or service to detect fields and give a notification to do so), but it does offer a home-screen widget that holds your favorites, and is readily usable.
+I intend to keep using it, but the experience on Android was definitely better.
+I think that’s more of a commentary on the phone vendor, though.

 - TOTP Support